GuidanceOfGrace/CLASSIC-Fallout4/CLASSIC Changelog.md

 =====================================================================================================
 # CLASSIC CHANGELOG #

+7.25 EvilDarkArchon Beta 1
+*NEW FEATURES*
+- CLASSIC will now generate a cache of the Form-IDs list for faster searching
+- Added tools to add new form-ids or update existing form-ids in the cache.

+DISCLAIMER:
+This is just a reflection of my copy of the code and may or may not make it into the final build.

 7.20
 *NEW FEATURES*
 - CLASSIC now automatically creates backups of your game's main EXE files.